Image shows AI, personified. Courtesy of Shutterstock images.

 Forget killer bots plotting our demise.
 Collabware CEO Graham Sibley explained that the way Artificial Intelligence (AI) runs is incredibly simple and when properly utilized, can help organizations save money and allow employees to work more productively.

-Spoiler alert: AI is basically programming an algorithm to answer questions with a YES or NO, which automates and streamlines day-to-day tasks.
+Spoiler alert: AI is programming an algorithm to answer questions with a YES or NO, which automates and streamlines day-to-day tasks.
 But more on that below.

 - What is AI and how does it work?